McNepp/QApplicationContext/README.md

       {"summary", "&propFetcherAggregator"}
     }));

-## Binding source-properties to target-properties of other members of the ApplicationContext

-In the preceeding example, we used a reference to another member to initialize of a Q_PROPERTY with a type of `QType*`, where `QType` is a class derived from `QObject`.
+In the preceeding example, we used a reference to another member to initialize a.

-Since the value of such a property is another service in the ApplicationContext, the value can never change.

-However, we might also want to **bind** a target-service's property to the corresponding source-property of another service.
+We can take this one step further and use *a reference to a property of another member*.
 This can be achieved by using a property-value with the format `"&ref.prop"`.
 The following example shows this:

     QTimer timer1;